Vaibhav-Ankolekar/College-Notes-Vault/Big Data and Analytics/IMP Questions.md

 - [ ] Explain Girvan-Newman algorithm to mine Social Graphs.

-- [ ] Write steps of Girvan-Newman Algorithm.
-Explain clustering of Social-Network Graphs using GN algorithm with example? \[10m\].
+- [ ] Write steps of Girvan Newman Algorithm.
+Explain clustering of Social Network Graphs using GN algorithm with example? \[10m\].

 - [ ] Explain Social Network graph clustering algorithm with example \[10m\].

 - [ ] Give formal definition of the Nearest Neighbor problem.
 Show how finding plagiarism in documents is NN's problem.
 What similarity measures is used ? \[10m\].
 How finding plagiarism in documents is a nearest neighbor problem \[5m\].

 - [ ] What are the shortcomings of nearest neighbor technique in collaborative filtering method? suggest some improvements \[5m\].

-- [ ] List down the steps in modified Page Rank Algorithm to avoid spider trap with one example \[10m\].

 - [ ] What is a "Community" in a Social Network Graph?
 Explain any one algorithm for finding communities in a Social Graph \[10m\].
 What is a "Community" in a Social Network Graph?
 For the following graph show how the Girvan Newman algorithm finds the different communities \[10m\].